Nawab Mohammad Ismail Khan: Political career

 Nawab M. Ismail Khan entered politics at a very early age.
 As a young man, he had closely observed the agitation of the Muslims masses for a separate electorate and had seen how a delegation of the Muslims was sent (October 1906) to Lord Minto –- which secured the right of a separate representation for the Muslims.

 It was about the same time—December 1906—that the Muslim League came into being through the efforts of Nawab Vaqarul Mulk and Nawab Sir Khwaja Salimullah at a meeting in Dacca—which was attended by some of the leading Muslim leaders from all over the Subcontinent.
 Limited as the aim of the organisation was then, it included the advancement of the political rights and interests of the Muslims of India and prevention of the rise amongst themselves of any feeling of animosity towards other communities.

 Nawab M. Ismail Khan actively associated himself with the All India Muslim League and became a member of its Working Committee in 1910 –- a position which he held for more than four decades.

 Nawab M. Ismail Khan would also contest and win the election to the Central Legislative Assembly, therefore having presided over the All India Khilafat Committee.
 He was a member of the foundation committee of the Jamia Millia Islamia, but was opposed to the Indian National Congress's campaign for Swaraj through civil disobedience.
 In the 1930s, Nawab M. Ismail Khan would lead the Uttar Pradesh Muslim League and served as the Chairman of the All India Muslim Civil Defence Association.
 In 1934 and again in 1947, he rendered his services as Vice-Chancellor of Aligarh University.

 Khilafat movement

-After the first World War –- in which India had aided the British with the men and the material -– the people of the Subcontinent expected the initiation of an execution to meet their demands by means of home rule or a reasonable share in the Government.
-However, these expectations were not subjected to fulfilment.
+After the first World War –- in which India had aided the British with the men and material -– the people of the Subcontinent expected the initiation of an execution to meet their demands by means of home rule or a reasonable share in the Government.
+However, these expectations were not met.
 Instead, they were greeted with atrocities in Punjab with the notorious "Crawling Order".

 In this movement -– which is an important landmark in the freedom struggle -– Nawab M. Ismail Khan played an active part.
 He toured a large portion of the country preaching the Khilafat viewpoint to the masses of people.
 During these tours, he never claimed or desired any special privileges and worked akin to an ordinary worker.
-Albeit, such was his reputation and popularity with the people that any facility would have been his merely for the asking.

 During the movement, he was working in close contact with Congress leaders, but never for once did he feel enamoured of the so-called nationalist creed.
 Whenever there arose the question of Muslim interest or the nationalist interest, he only supported the cause which served the disdained Muslims best.

+Aligarh Muslim University

+Nawab Mohammad Ismail Khan served as Vice-Chancellor of Aligarh Muslim University from 1934 to 1936 and again in 1947 to 1948.